Joshua-Chin/RBTree/README.md

 RBTree
 ======

-Red Black Tree Implementation in Haskell
+This is my attempt at implementing Red Black Trees in Haskell